briansimpo/djangospice-framework/README.md

 * Realtime broadcasting
 * Common service abstractions

-djangospice_framework provides these capabilities as a shared runtime.
+`djangospice-framework` provides these capabilities as a shared runtime.

 This gives applications a common architecture and allows modules to remain focused on their actual domain.

 ### Design goals

-djangospice_framework is designed around several principles:
+djangospice-framework is designed around several principles:

 * **Reusable** — common functionality should be implemented once.
 * **Modular** — functionality should be composed through independent components.